mrocklin/mrocklin.github.io/startups/best-practices.md

 -   Making money?
 -   Changing the world?
--   Building a diverse and inclusive workplace?
+-   Building the best working culture?

 Pick one.